President, American Federation of Teachers New Jersey, 2011-Present

 Chiera was president of her local, the Perth Amboy Federation, from 1991 to 2013, and is now President Emeritus.
 She worked with the district on a code of conduct, professional development, and other educational initiatives to improve student achievement.
 Donna was part of a Perth Amboy team of educators invited to participate in Harvard University’s John F. Kennedy School of Government Program on Public Sector Labor-Management.

-Chiera is a vice president of the Middlesex/Somerset Central Labor Council and was named Middlesex-Somerset CLC Labor Person of the Year in 2015.
+Chiera served as vice president of the Middlesex/Somerset Central Labor Council and was named Middlesex-Somerset CLC Labor Person of the Year in 2015.
 In 2016, the NJ AFL-CIO named her NJ Labor Person of the Year.
 She is a board member of Working Families United for New Jersey.